 The WHC Climate Action Works initiative, launching in October 2019 with funding from ArcelorMittal, will help corporate landowners utilize nature-based climate change solutions that are corporate-driven, community-minded, and biodiversity-based.

-The first meeting of the Initiative will take place on October 10, 2019.
+The first meeting of the Initiative took place on October 10, 2019.

 Climate Action Works seeks to create a framework in which corporate leaders can view their lands as contributing to